 Director: Prof. Jukka Kömi, Head of Materials and Production Engineering Unit, University of Oulu

 Vice director: Prof. Marko Huttula, Head of Nano and Molecular Systems Unit, University of Oulu

 The university also profiles in high-level multidisciplinary doctoral training with links to entrepreneurial activities.
-Here Imaging for the Future (I4Future): Novel Imaging and Characterization Methods in Bio, Medical and Environmental Research and Technology Innovations is a EU Horizon 2020 Marie Skłodowska-Curie action co-funded doctoral programme at University of Oulu.
-The highly international, interdisciplinary and inter-sectoral programme is coordinated at the Faculty of Science.
-The programme hosts 20 Early Stage Researchers from twelve nationalities around the globe, carrying out research in six Faculties of the University.
-The I4Future programme will train ESRs with a deep knowledge and multidisciplinary view on the exploitation of modern imaging and characterization methods and transferable skills to evaluate and implement innovations made in research.
+Here Imaging for the Future (I4Future): Novel Imaging and Characterisation Methods in Bio, Medical and Environmental Research and Technology Innovations is a EU Horizon 2020 Marie Skłodowska-Curie action co-funded doctoral programme at the University of Oulu.
+The highly international, interdisciplinary and intersectoral programme is coordinated at the Faculty of Science.
+The programme hosts 20 Early Stage Researchers from twelve nationalities around the globe, carrying out research in six faculties of the university.
+The I4Future programme will train ESRs with a deep knowledge and multidisciplinary view of the exploitation of modern imaging and characterisation methods, and transferable skills to evaluate and implement innovations made in research.